About the Clinic

 The Human Rights Clinic (HRC) provides students with firsthand experience in cutting-edge human rights litigation and advocacy at the local, national, regional, and international levels.

 The HRC is a full year clinic and welcomes 2Ls, 3Ls, and LLMs.
-Students enroll for 6 credits per semester, attend class twice a week, and spend approximately 15-18 hours per week on case and project work, which includes at least one hour per week of direct supervision from an instructor.
+Students enroll for 6 credits per semester, attend class twice a week, and spend an average of 15 hours per week on project/case work, which includes at least one hour per week of direct supervision from an instructor.
 The HRC may also be offered in the summer semester with a more intensive schedule.
 Some students may stay in the HRC for an additional semester as student fellows

 Prerequisites: Commitment to social justice and human rights advocacy.
-Completion or concurrent enrollment in International Human Rights Law or a basic human rights course.
+Completion or concurrent enrollment in International Human Rights Law or a basic human rights course is encouraged.

-Time Requirements: This clinic entails a very substantial time commitment in addition to the time spent preparing for and attending class.
-Clinic class meets for one hour and fifty minutes, twice weekly.
-Students are expected to spend approximately 15-18 hours per week on clinic project/case work.
+Time Requirements: This Clinic entails a very substantial time commitment in addition to the time spent preparing for and attending class.
+Clinic class meets for one hour and twenty minutes, twice weekly.
+Students enroll in the Clinic for 6 credits per semester and are expected to complete an average of 15 hours of Clinic work per week for at least 195 hours total (13 class weeks) for project/case work.